Be The Best Parent You Possibly Can Be Following A Divorce By Working On This Key Trait

 Such ruminations were not entirely alien to me.
 I will celebrate my four-year anniversary in July of this year and, whilst my marriage has largely been a happy one, my career has often served to exacerbate the anxiety I’ve felt following the inevitable arguments that come with marriage.

 These worries, though, had been relatively easy to placate; to rationalise and move on from.
 The same could not be said for those that concerned my daughter.
+I grew up a child of divorce and, as this affected me profoundly, I was determined that my daughter would not suffer the same fate.

 This led me to carefully consider what I have learned throughout the course of my life and career; to determine what the separated parents I spoke with everyday were doing right and where they were going wrong.